ProjectFlorida/outrider/README.md

 ## Setup
 Ensure you have a python environment setup using 2.7 and `pip` available on the system.
-You'll also need PostgreSQL installed and a database which is dedicated to the CMDB.
+You'll also need PostgreSQL installed and a database which is dedicated to outrider.

 Once you've got the prerequisites setup, clone this project, and then do the
 following:

 * `pip install -r requirements.txt`
-* `cp config/cmdb.example.yml config/cmdb.development.yml`
+* `cp config/settings.example.yml config/settings.development.yml`
-* Edit config/cmdb.development.yml to match the setup you've got with PostgreSQL
+* Edit config/settings.development.yml to match the setup you've got with PostgreSQL
 * Start the server with `python server.py`

 ## Database